barracksiot/barracks-cli/README.md

     * List all existing packages
     * Create a new package
     * Display detailed information of a package
-    * Create a deployment plan for a package
+    * Publish a deployment plan for a package
     * Display detailed information of a deployment plan
     * List all versions of a packages
     * Create a new version of a package